 How should I store my cooking oils?

-- An oil high in polyunsaturated fat has a much shorter shelf life than oils high in monounsaturated or saturated fat and should be stored in the refrigerator to extend the shelf life.
+An oil high in polyunsaturated fat has a much shorter shelf life than oils high in monounsaturated or saturated fat.
+It should be stored in the refrigerator to extend the shelf life.